fcannizzohz/demo-cache/02_ADVANCED_CACHE_PATTERNS.md

 The main strategies are:

  - **Procedural (or time-based, proactive)**: a process periodically scans the cache and refreshes the top-N hot keys, for example refresh the orders of the top 100 users just before their TTL expires.
 To identify "hot" entries, one can think of different mechanisms, for example, keeping a priority queue with the top entries to refresh or adopting a larning algorithm that statistically learns what entries are likely to be accessed.
- - **Event-Driven (reactive)**: trigger a refresh when an event occurs (eg a cache miss, access to a cache, ...), for example on cache miss for a customer profile, pre-fetch their orders asynchronously
+ - **Event-Driven (reactive)**: trigger a refresh when an event occurs (eg a cache miss, access to a cache, ...), for example on cache miss for a customer profile, pre-fetch their orders asynchronously.

 ### Procedural strategy